Strengthening Market Engagement

 From the field to the supermarket, smallholder farmers are largely invisible to the formal supply chains that procure, process, package and market food.
-For all their hard work, farmers are unable to benefit from inclusion in formal markets.
+For all their hard work, farmers are unable to benefit from inclusion in the formal agriculture market.

-Our innovations in mAgriculture also make it easier for agribusinesses to work with smallholder farmers: reducing the costs of sourcing crops from remote and dispersed farmers; matching supply with demand; and improving the transparency of transactions.
+Our innovations in Digital Farming also make it easier for agribusinesses to work with smallholder farmers: reducing the costs of sourcing crops from remote and dispersed farmers; matching supply with demand; and improving the transparency of transactions.

-Through the Digital Farm Development Plans (FDPs) developed by Grameen Foundation, along with partners Mars Inc. and the Rainforest Alliance, farmers have access to a mobile tool that combines agronomy, household finances, farm economics, and tailored training and advice for individual farmers.
+Grameen Foundation’s Digital Farming initiative creates Digital Farm Development Plans (FDPs) with help from our partners Mars Inc. and the Rainforest Alliance, to create access for farmers to a mobile tool that combines agronomy, household finances, farm economics, and tailored training and advice for individual farmers.

-Digital FDPs generate a 7-year investment plan, with profit and loss calculations, and recommended monthly activities to increase cocoa yields.
-These plans are based on data collected from individual farmers, such as family income, plant material used, farm condition, and agriculture practices.
+Digital FDPs generate a 7-year investment plan with profit and loss calculations and recommended monthly activities to increase cocoa yields.
+These plans are based on hyper-localized data collected from individual farmers, including family income, plant material used, farm condition, and agriculture practices.
 Additionally, FDPs can make real-time adjustments to meet a farmer’s needs.

-Digital FDPs also use an Internal Management System (IMS) to fast-track farmers certification in sustainable farming practices, which in turn provides them with access to a higher-paying cocoa market.
-With digital FDPs farmers have sustainable business plans that allow them to plan ahead, improve their productivity and cement their place in the cocoa supply chain.
+Digital FDPs also use an Internal Management System (IMS) to fast-track farmers’ certification in sustainable farming practices, providing them with access to a higher-paying cocoa market.
+With digital FDPs, farmers have sustainable business plans that allow them to plan ahead, improve their productivity and cement their place in the cocoa supply chain.

 Across Ghana, smallholder farmers cultivating less than five hectares of land are striking out in new directions to improve their yields, incomes and food security.
-AgroTech, a program run by Grameen Foundation and its partners has engaged farmers to adopt good agricultural practices and connect with new markets.
+AgroTech, an effort run by Grameen Foundation and its partners, has engaged farmers to adopt good agricultural practices and connect with new markets.

-Launched in late 2015, AgroTech equipped field agents with a mobile software application, operated a radio campaign with Farm Radio International, and used farmer-led video production and dissemination with Digital Green.
-AgroTech’s mobile app enabled both government and private company field agents to quickly understand and analyze farmers’ needs and crop history; to deliver agricultural advice; and to procure loans to purchase farm supplies like fertilizers and quality seeds.
+Launched in 2015, AgroTech equipped field agents with a mobile software application, operated a radio campaign with Farm Radio International, and used farmer-led video production and dissemination with Digital Green.
+AgroTech’s mobile app-enabled both government and private company field agents to quickly understand and analyze farmers’ needs and crop history; to deliver agricultural advice, and to procure loans to purchase farm supplies like fertilizers and quality seeds.
 Use of radio extended AgroTech’s reach in poor and remote areas that still have high rates of illiteracy and spotty cellular network coverage.

-As of April 2018, AgroTech and a follow-on project had reached 500,687 farmers, one-third of them women.
+As of April 2018, AgroTech had reached 500,687 farmers, one-third of them women.
 To engage women farmers, AgroTech radio programs aired at times convenient for women, formed women-only radio listener groups, included a female co-host in the radio programming, and tailored the AgroTech service package to address women’s specific roles in farming and in the food supply system.
-Maize (corn) productivity for women AgroTech radio listeners was more than twice that of farmers in non-farm radio communities.
+As a result, maize (corn) productivity for female AgroTech radio listeners was more than twice that of farmers in non-farm radio communities.

 Colombia’s Antioquia region is prized for its great agricultural potential.
-However, its capital city, Medellín, imports 71 percent of the food consumed by its residents, and malnutrition is prevalent in young children.
+However, the capital city, Medellín, imports 71 percent of the food consumed by its residents and malnutrition is prevalent in young children.

 In 2016, Grameen Foundation began working with Fundación Salva Terra, a nonprofit that promotes organic farming in vulnerable communities, and Orgaenik Foundation, a nonprofit that trains farmers and gives them access to inputs and markets.

-The mSourcing solution is built on Salesforce App Cloud and uses TaroWorks™, a mobile-based management and data collection software, to process orders and transactions between buyers (typically restaurants, supermarkets and families) and farmers.
+The mSourcing solution is built on Salesforce App Cloud and uses TaroWorks, a mobile-based management and data collection software, to process orders and transactions between buyers (typically restaurants, supermarkets, and families) and farmers.